kondanta/firefox-config/readme.md

 - Custom colors for various elements
 - Centered text in the url bar
 - Colored overlay in the url bar based on connection type
-- RGB animation in the url bar
+- RGB text animation in the url bar
 - Global font family and size
 - Various fixes and tweaks
 - Custom addons configuration